United We Care | A Super App for Mental Wellness

 2. Our sleeping place is not ambient.

-Another mistake that often leads to poor sleep routine is an environment not conducive to sleep.
+Another mistake that often leads to poor sleep routines is an environment not conducive to sleep.
 Your bedroom may receive too much light, and there may be disturbances.
 You must go to a completely dark room, switch off your blinds, turn off all the sound-causing instruments or devices, set the room temperature to ambient, which is comfortable to sleep in, and ensure that all your devices are on mute so that you can go to sleep with ease.

 3. Using devices